 - Town, City and County Management Concentration (279C): This concentration is designed to prepare persons for managerial roles in towns, cities, and county governments or in organizations and agencies related to towns and counties.

-- American Government (267C): concentration promotes student understanding of the institutions of American Politics and the behavior of the public and political actors.
+- American Government (267C): This concentration offers students an understanding of the political institutions and behavior of public and political actors in America.